zumasys/docs/site/docs/jbase/coding-corner/visual-studio-code-pick-basic-extension/README.md

 **Original ID:** 316972
 **Internal:** No

 ## Description

 Would you like to update your coding environment and inject some color into your work?

-Visual Studio Code is a free download which has an extension entitled “PickBasic” (A Pick Basic Syntax Highlighter for VS Code).
+Visual Studio Code is a free download which has an extension entitled “MV Basic”.

 In jBASE Development and Support, we commonly use folders for our BASIC source code and add a “.b” suffix to enable it to be identified.
 Use of “jcompile” also mandates the use of the “.b” suffix.
 The standard syntax definition for the PickBasic extension has no suffix by default, and also uses “.pick” and .”txt”, but it is easy to add the .b”.